Apply for patient assistance

-KEDRAB® (Rabies Immune Globulin [Human]) is a human rabies immunoglobulin (HRIG) indicated for passive, transient post-exposure prophylaxis (PEP) of rabies infection, when given immediately after contact with a rabid or possibly rabid animal.
+KEDRAB is a human rabies immune globulin (HRIG) indicated for passive, transient postexposure prophylaxis (PEP) of rabies infection to persons of all ages when given immediately after contact with a rabid or possibly rabid animal.
 KEDRAB should be administered concurrently with a full course of rabies vaccine.

 IMPORTANT SAFETY INFORMATION

-• Patients who can document previous complete rabies pre-exposure prophylaxis or complete post-exposure prophylaxis should only receive a booster rabies vaccine without KEDRAB, because KEDRAB may interfere with the anamnestic response to the vaccine (ACIP).
+Patients who can document previous complete rabies pre-exposure prophylaxis or complete post-exposure prophylaxis should only receive a booster rabies vaccine without KEDRAB because KEDRAB may interfere with the anamnestic response to the rabies vaccine.

-• KEDRAB administration may interfere with the development of an immune response to live attenuated virus vaccines.
-After KEDRAB administration, immunization with measles vaccine should be avoided within 4 months; other live attenuated virus vaccines avoided within 3 months.
+KEDRAB administration may interfere with the development of an immune response to live attenuated virus vaccines.
+If feasible, delay immunization with measles vaccine for 4 months, and other live attenuated virus vaccines for 3 months, after KEDRAB administration.

-• In clinical trials, the most common adverse reactions in subjects treated with KEDRAB were injection site pain (33%), headache (15%), muscle pain (9%), and upper respiratory tract infection (9%).
+The most common adverse reactions in adult subjects treated with KEDRAB in clinical trials were injection site pain, headache, muscle pain, joint pain, dizziness, and fatigue.